About the PHO Order

 - Please note that separate public health orders remain in place requiring COVID-19 vaccination for health professionals working in residential care, acute care and community care

 8. How will I know whether my vaccination status is confirmed?

 - Registrants whose vaccination status is not confirmed via the data matching process will be contacted by their College to request this information.
 Once the registrant has provided this information to the College, the College will advise them that the College has recorded their vaccination status.

-9. What do I need to do if my vaccination status changes after the March 31, 2022 deadline?
+9. What do I need to do if my vaccination status changes after March 31, 2022?

 - You will be asked to provide that updated information to the College when it is available.